No. 100 Squadron RAF: Second World War

 The squadron was put at readiness shortly after war was declared but, for the period to December 1941, there was little involvement operationally whilst still based at Seletar.
 In November and December 1941 detachments were sent to Fisherman's Bend, in Victoria, Australia.
 Intended replacement aircraft (Bristol Beauforts) for the remaining squadron were not forthcoming and, as part of operations against advancing Japanese forces, the unit's obsolete Vildebeest aircraft were used in strikes against enemy shipping.
 Because of this, during January 1942, the squadron lost most of its aircraft in engagements with Japanese fighters.
-Despite several attempts to remain operational as a combined unit along with No. 36 Squadron RAF, as Japan made advances in the Far East theatre, most personnel eventually became prisoners of war.
+Despite several attempts to remain operational as a combined unit along with No. 36 Squadron RAF, as Japan made advances in the Far East theatre, most personnel eventually became prisoners of war and the squadron records were lost.

 On 15 December 1942, No. 100 Squadron RAF proper was re-formed in the UK, at RAF Grimsby, near Waltham, as a night-time heavy bomber squadron and was part of No. 1 Group RAF, RAF Bomber Command.
 In January 1943, the squadron received the first of its new complement of Avro Lancasters; the first operation of the squadron was on 4 March 1943 against a U-boat base at St Nazaire.
 A few days later the squadron was involved in a raid against Nuremberg in Germany and from then on, as part of Bomber Command's strategic role against Germany, took part in every major raid.

 At the end of 1943, the squadron had completed the second largest number of successful operations of units within No. 1 Group Bomber Command and had the lowest 'loss' rate.
 On the night of 16/17 December 1943, the squadron received orders to attack Berlin.
 The raid became known as 'Black Thursday' as Bomber Command lost 25 aircraft on the raid and 28 in crashes at fog-shrouded airfields.
 That night, 100 Squadron lost their commanding officer, David Holford, who crashed landed approaching RAF Grimsby.
 On the night of 5 June 1944, the squadron bombed heavy gun batteries in support of the D-Day invasion.

 For the last month of the war, the squadron moved to Elsham Wolds in Lincolnshire.
 In the latter stages of the war and post-war, the squadron was involved in the humanitarian Operations Manna and Exodus.
 At the end of December 1945 the squadron moved to RAF Scampton, being the last squadron on that station to operate the Avro Lancaster The squadron then departed for RAF Lindholme in May, 1946.